-Every FC should present one good example in order to show how the policymakers can initiate change.
+Every FC should present one good example in order to show how the policy makers can initiate the energy transition.

-CCs create new visions and ideas with an innovative method.
+CCs and FCs create new visions and ideas with an innovative method.
 We recommend the "Disney method" (s. page 14)

-The CCs should consider which departments in the municipality and which external planners are involved in the existing projects and should be involved in following projects.
+The CCs should consider which departments in the municipality and which external planners should be involved in following projects.